-CON 5305 is designed to present contemporary best practice interventions in events of crisis, grief, and trauma.
+CON 5350 is designed to present contemporary best practice interventions in events of crisis, grief, and trauma.
 This course synthesizes research and practice models for working with preschool to elder life stage individuals, intervening with cultural competence, and practicing with individuals, groups, families, and communities impacted by these events.
 This course educates helping professionals in crisis response leadership, psychological first aid, and trauma-informed care principles in schools, clinics, and communities.
+This is a required course for students in the school counseling track at NCCU.